 Cabbage: a familiar kitchen-garden vegetable about as large and wise as a man's head.
 Ambrose Bierce cabbagefamiliargarden Change image and share on social

-Debt, n.
-An ingenious substitute for the chain and whip of the slavedriver.
-Ambrose Bierce chaindebtingenious Change image and share on social
+Present, n.
+That part of eternity dividing the domain of disappointment from the realm of hope.
+Ambrose Bierce disappointmentdividedomain Change image and share on social

 Brain: an apparatus with which we think we think.
 Ambrose Bierce apparatusbrain Change image and share on social